Sir George Hill, 2nd Baronet: Career

-He became a member of the Privy Council of Ireland in 1808, and of the Privy Council of the United Kingdom in 1817.
+He was appointed a Lord of the Irish Treasury in 1806 and became a member of the Privy Council of Ireland in 1808.
+In 1817 he was appointed Vice-Treasurer for Ireland and became a member of the Privy Council of the United Kingdom.

+From 1800 he was Lieutenant-Colonel of the Londonderry Militia (under Lord Castlereagh as Colonel) and succeeded to the colonelcy after Castelreagh's suicide in 1822.

-He was Governor of Saint Vincent from 1830 to 1833, and then Governor of Trinidad from 1833 until his death in 1839.
+Hill was Governor of Saint Vincent from 1830 to 1833, and then Governor of Trinidad from 1833 until his death in 1839.
+The St. Joseph Mutiny occurred in 1837 during his tenure as governor, which spanned the emancipation of the British West Indies.